 Boyz n the Hood (1991)

-The recent tragic death of writer/director John Singleton brings even greater meaning to this powerful film (Singleton’s first).
+The death of writer/director John Singleton brings even greater meaning to this powerful film (Singleton’s first).
 Even with its somewhat raw quality – which reads as endearing freshness more than amateurishness – it is filled with brutal honesty.
 It’s a drama that follows the lives of teenagers on the mean streets of South Central Los Angeles with all the family tensions and gang activity that come with the territory.
 Yet it also mines deep humanity.
 Singleton became the youngest person nominated for Best Director and was the first African-American to secure this honor.
 With extraordinary performances by newcomers Ice Cube, Cuba Gooding and Morris Chestnut, it lays out a landscape of shattering struggle.
 It earned permanent preservation in the Library of Congress’ National Film Registry, sealing Singleton’s legacy for all time.

 Related: “Old Movies, Contemporary Messages”